 : Whether the vulnerability breaks the build

-- Summary: The report concludes with a summary highlighting the total number of unfixed vulnerabilities, the CI Agent's execution time, the policies verified, the vulnerability type's name and age, and the information of whether the build was broken or passed.
+- Summary: The report concludes with a summary highlighting the total number of unfixed vulnerabilities, the CI Gate execution time, the policies verified, the vulnerability type's name and age, and the information of whether the build was broken or passed.

 Free trial